cpp-core/lexical_cast/README.md

 (and compositions of such) are supported out of the box.
 User-defined types are easily added as first class citizens.

+The library is designed to faciliate the conversion between values and snippets of text that are easily readable and / or editable.
 The library is targeted to be more robust and complete than an adhoc solution, but simplier and more ergonomic than `C++` streams or a full-featured (de)serialization library.